RooHTaylor/PHP-Course/Introduction to PHP.md

 ?>
 ```

 That’s better.
 Now our function is declared and called.
-From a technical perspective, a function does not have to be defined before it is called (unless it is defined conditionally using an ‘if’ statement) but it is good programming practice to define functions before they are called for easier readability.
+From a technical perspective, a function does not have to be defined before it is called (unless it is defined conditionally using an `if` statement) but it is good programming practice to define functions before they are called for easier readability.

 Let’s try something else.
 Let’s have the function return it to be output.